If this is your first rag quilt, be sure to read my rag quilt instructions before beginning.

 If you don't want to bother with making a template, find a sturdy circular object to use instead, like a dinner plate, the lid to a large shortening or coffee can, or something similar.
 Finished sizes will differ, and so will yardage, but it's easy to add or subtract circles from rows to adjust the dimensions of the quilt.
 Sew into sandwiches with a 1/2" seam allowance, using your machine to gauge the distance.
 Mark center squares (later instructions) after sandwiches are sewn.

-Finished quilt size: About 30" x 30" -- cut extra circles to make a larger quilt
+Finished quilt size: About 30" x 30" -- cut more circles for each layer to make a larger quilt

 minimum 43" wide not including selvages